 A candidate with at least a bachelor's degree who wants to pursue teaching licensure may use a combination of graduate and undergraduate courses to fulfill the licensure requirements.
-However, NO MORE THAN 9 SEMESTER HOURS of graduate coursework may be completed before the candidate has taken at least the Basic

-Skills part of the New Mexico Teacher Assessments (NMTA).
-Read the entire section, but carefully study and follow the sections entitled Licensure/Certification Candidates and Admission to Intern Teaching.
+However, NO MORE THAN 9 SEMESTER HOURS of graduate coursework may be completed before the candidate has taken at least the Basic Skills part of the New Mexico Teacher Assessments (NMTA).Read the entire section, but carefully study and follow the sections entitled Licensure/Certification Candidates and Admission to Intern Teaching.
 This option only applies to entry-level teacher preparation.
 Graduate licensure programs require a bachelor's degree and a master's degree from a regionally accredited college or university.
-For additional information on these programs, contact the School of Education and the Graduate Program Advisor.
+For additional information on these programs, contact a graduate advisor.